Trial Planning & Design

 When initiating a trial, researchers should familiarise themselves with the framework in place for conducting trials.
 In particular:

-1) The role of the National Institute of Health Research (NIHR), the process and criteria for inclusion of research on the NIHR Clinical Research Network Portfolio and the importance of public and patient involvement when conducting research.
+1) The role of the National Institute of Health Research (NIHR), the process and criteria for inclusion of research on the NIHR Research Delivery Network Portfolio and the importance of public and patient involvement when conducting research.

 2) The role of the UK Clinical Research Collaboration (UKCRC), which provides information on the infrastructure for research in the UK.
-Their web pages include information on Clinical Research Network and Clinical Trial Units (CTUs), including the process for identifying CTUs that may have expertise in coordinating multi-site research in different disease areas or with different trial designs (see UKCRC Registered CTU Networks).
+Their web pages include information on Research Delivery Network and Clinical Trial Units (CTUs), including the process for identifying CTUs that may have expertise in coordinating multi-site research in different disease areas or with different trial designs (see UKCRC Registered CTU Networks).

 3) The critical path for undertaking a clinical trial can be complex.
 The positioning of the stations on the route maps within this Toolkit also indicate which activities can be conducted in parallel and which activities should be completed before moving on the to the next stage.